Year 2 Homework - Land Ahoy

-The new projects run for the second half of the Spring term, Monday 25th February to Friday 29th March.
+The new projects run for the first half of the Autumn term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 Below are a list of ideas for each project, try one of these or something else project related.

 - Search the web or non-fiction books to find out about a famous boat or ship.

 - Make an information book by writing down interesting facts, downloading images or making drawings.
 Famous ships to choose could include the Titanic, the Santa Maria, the Cutty Sark or HMS Belfast.

 - Visit your local library to read and borrow story and information books about the sea.
 Write or film a book review about your favourite.